 Read the entire story on Medium here.

 Pro tip for San Diego residents: Did you know you can get in free to many museums at Balboa Park?
 Make sure to bring your ID and check this link to participate in Residents Day at museums including Fleet Science Center, Museum of Photographic Arts, San Diego Museum of Art and more.
-I’d recommend going early to beat the crowds (learned my lesson at the Japanese Friendship Garden a few years ago!)
+A couple of museums, including ICA San Diego, offer complimentary admission year-round.
+I’d recommend going early to beat the crowds, especially after January 5, 2026, when it’s been reported that Balboa Park will now charge for parking.

 Connect with The Curious Passport